This post may contain affiliate links. Please see my disclosure policy for details.

 Abu Simbel is more than just where the temples are, it’s quite a cute little Nubian town near the border of Sudan.

-There are a hand full of hotels that you can stay in that would be perfect for a sunrise mission or the sound and light show in the evening.
+There is a hand full of hotels that you can stay in that would be perfect for a sunrise mission or the sound and light show in the evening.

 How to have Abu Simbel temples all to yourself without the tour groups!